Festivals in the Philippines | September Guide

 Indeed, Agal-Agal Festival and Kamahardikaan sin Tawi-Tawi is one of the farthest festivals in the Philippines.
-This year, the capital town of Bongao is hosting this grandest gathering of seafaring Muslims.
+Usually, the capital town of Bongao hosts this grandest gathering of seafaring Muslims.
 While it may not have the glitz of big city festivals, this one, nonetheless, fills you with rare cultural experiences.

 September 23-29 / Iligan City

 Diyandi is one of the must-see festivals in the Philippines.
 Interestingly, it brings together its tri-people in one festival space honoring Señor San Miguel.
 These are the Higaunon indigenous people, the Christians & the Muslim Maranaos.
-Of course, the celebration will not be complete without the usual street dancing, parties, carnival, trade fairs, exhibits and many more!
+Of course, the celebration is never complete without the usual street dancing, parties, carnival, trade fairs, exhibits and many more!

 September 29 / Tangub City

 Tangub City is home to many beautiful festivals.
-But among its well-known events is Dalit Festival in celebration of the feast of St. Michael the Archangel.
-Being home to the famous Sinanduloy Cultural Troupe, expect excellent street dancing spectacles and many other pageantries.
+However, among its well-known events is Dalit Festival in celebration of the feast of St. Michael the Archangel.
+Surely, being home to the famous Sinanduloy Cultural Troupe, expect excellent street dancing spectacles and many other pageantries.

 Lapay Bantigue Dance Festival